 An FHA loan can mean a down payment as low as 3.5%.
 On a $300,000 home, that would be $10,500.
 Compare that with the traditional 20% down payment that most lenders prefer, which would come out to $60,000.
 Big difference.
 And that’s before closing costs and other buying-a-home expenses.

+The FHA guidelines outline the Down Payment calculations based upon the borrower’s credit scores.
 To get the minimum FHA down payment deal, you’ll need a credit score of 580 or better.
-If you fall in the FICO range of 500 to 579, you will be required to put 10% down.
-To see where you stand, get your credit score and run your numbers on an FHA mortgage payment calculator.
+If you fall into the FICO range of 500 to 579, you will be required to put 10% down.
+Each Lender and their investors, however, set their own credit score minimums for approval.
+Based upon the current market, Big Valley Mortgage has set our minimum FICO credit score to qualify as 600.

 But FHA loans come with a price tag: mortgage insurance premiums.
 You’ll pay an upfront fee and ongoing monthly premiums.